dedds001/100-days-of-code/log.md

 # 100 Days Of Code - Log
+### Day 7: September 25th, Wednesday

+**Today's Progress**: created a notebook in databricks to practice using various functions in pyspark (split, explode, row, etc)

 ### Day 7: September 13th, Friday

 **Today's Progress**: edited password manager to also be able to generate passwords randomly and then store them for later